craigmckeachie/workbook8/demos/rest-client/rest-notes.md

   ```
 - you need a JSON object in the body
 - the JSON object should not have an id property (it is generated on the server by the API)
-- JSON objects can not have a trailing comma after the last property
+- JSON objects cannot have a trailing comma after the last property

 ## PUT (update)